 He hears her, of course.
 "I guess we do."

 He sounds happy.
-She touches her stomach again.
-Feels a strange numbness.
+She touches her stomach again and feels a strange numbness.
 She should leave him.
 He doesn't love her.

-But they are going to have a child.
-And he is happy about that.
+But they're going to have a child.
+And he's happy about that.

-She gets up slowly, hears the door open.
+She gets up slowly and hears the door open.
 He touches her, turning her.
 Pulling her close.

 Her head is, of course, tucked under his chin.